Skip to content

 What Can I Eat If I Have a Wheat Allergy?

 A LOT!!!
 That’s the great news of the day.
 First, we need to talk shop though.
 If you can’t have food made on shared equipment with what you’re allergic to (about 30% of the free-from community falls into this category), then your options for convenience store-bought items is going to be greatly limited.
-In your case, I would urge you to get the Top 8 Allergy Free Safe Product List or the Gluten Free Allergy Friendly Safe Product Guide.
+In your case, I would urge you to get the Top 8 Allergy Free Product List or the Gluten Free Allergy Friendly Product Guide.
 All of the product guides and lists on RAISE take shared equipment into the equation (something no other list maker is doing).
 It means well over a thousand calls have been made to find out all the details from manufacturers.
 You can also download this free Top 10 Gluten Free Products list, made by the taste testers around here.

 Hard truth: more than 70% of foods certified gluten free are made on shared equipment with wheat and it’s usually not disclosed on the label.
 I’m not going to go down that rabbit hole right now, but if you’d like to, read these three articles to learn a lot more on the topic: